mylesgray619/osticket-prereqs/README.md

 <img src="https://i.imgur.com/sLw1zcH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here I create A PHP folder on the windows C: disk, then extract the PHP file into the folder.
+Here I create A PHP folder on the Windows C: disk, then extract the PHP file into the folder.
 This allows me to place the PHP file in a central location where IIS can access and use it for processing PHP scripts.
 </p>
 <br />